-And just as a prospective surgeon would not walk into an operating room, pick up a scalpel, and begin a heart bypass without years of schooling, so a future commercial driver should not just hop in an 18-wheeler or people carrier and take to the road without some intensive training.
+And just as a prospective surgeon would not walk into an operating room, pick up a scalpel, and begin a heart bypass without years of schooling, so a future commercial driver should not just hop in a big rig or people carrier and take to the road without some intensive training.

 That's not to say you can't hunker down with the CDL Manual and somehow cram all of the significant material into your head, then go out and ace the general knowledge exam and endorsement tests.
 This will garner you a CDL instruction permit―but it won't get you anywhere near ready to actually get behind the wheel.